sshaikh/london_unified_prayer_times/README.md

 input), the libraries relying on calculation will not match up with the ELM dataset.
 The ELM timetable is shared by The London Central Mosque, and so has the mindshare of many mosques across London.
-So if you want your application to match the timetable of your local London mosque, this this library is for you.
+So if you want your application to likely  match the timetable of your local London mosque, this this library may be for you.

 Most of the existing Pypi libraries also choose to wrap
 <https://aladhan.com/>, which means they require an online connection to